 She sat at our dinner table recently and described her experience.
 She said that she was searching the faces, looking at the clothes and the baggage, or the lack of it.
 And she saw two men with a small boy getting off a train.
 She approached them and tried to communicate.
 Like most Dutch people, she speaks several languages, but she wasn’t having success.
 So she called over a Syrian volunteer, and he spoke to them in their native language.

 She described what happened next as “amazing.”
 As we watched her tell the story, we would say it was “life-changing” for her.
 She said that a transformation came over the two men, which she found humbling to witness.
 The Syrian volunteer offered the young boy a cup of juice.
 And the men’s apprehension and fear – a raw terror that most of us will never know – fell away.
 And it was replaced by relief, because they knew, at least in that moment, they were safe.

 We all have an inner driver that pushes us to be an up-lifter, to be a creator of positive change.
 And opportunities are everywhere.
 Everyone we encounter would like to hear us say, “The world is nicer because you’re here.
 You’re wonderful, and I’m glad I know you.”

 Studies show that people who “do good” for others live longer, healthier, happier lives.
 And when we support people by reveling in their success, we feel better.

 Jean Houston said, “We all have the extraordinary coded within us, waiting to be released.”
-So it’s important, every now and then, to step outside what’s comfortable and familiar, and to take an action that uplifts someone – to dig deep for our extraordinary and to release it.
+So it’s important to step outside what’s comfortable and familiar to us, and to take an action that uplifts someone – to dig deep for our extraordinary and to release it.